St Vincent's Hospital, Sydney: HIV/AIDS and IV drug treatment

-Expansion
+21st century expansion

-In 1996, St Vincent's joined the Sisters of Charity Health Service, which already encompassed 17 other health care facilities and is now Australia's largest not-for-profit health care provider.
+In 1996, St Vincent's joined the Sisters of Charity Health Service, which already encompassed 17 other health care facilities and became Australia's largest not-for-profit health care provider.

 The hospital was extensively upgraded in 2001.
 The hospital is a primary teaching facility and offers a wide array of clinical experience to students studying medicine and nursing in particular.
 It was originally affiliated with the University of Sydney from 1923 to 1968 when it changed affiliation to the University of New South Wales.
-It also has links with the University of Technology, Sydney, Australian Catholic University, University of Tasmania and University of Notre Dame Australia, making it one of Australia's leading teaching hospitals.
+It also has links with the University of Technology, Sydney, Australian Catholic University, University of Tasmania and the University of Notre Dame Australia.

-By 2009, the hospital comprised over 320 medical and surgical beds and treated more than half a million patients from throughout Sydney and New South Wales each year.
+Forming part of the St Vincent's Local Hospital Network, the hospital became a facility of St Vincent's Health Australia.

+In 2004 St Vincent's was forced to close beds because of inadequate government funding.
+From January to March 2007, an entire surgical ward was forced to close in order to cut costs.